Zenahr/intro-to-react/docs/basic-concepts.md

    Your typical app keeps track of a lot of variables and your UI must _react_ to these changes (see what I did there?).
 State management code can get pretty messy
 2. React provides a conceptual framework to reason about your app React has been built by developers who ran into all well-known problems that software developers of all traits run into (spaghetti, non-testable code, not extensible and much more that I can't mention without wanting to throw up ...).
 They extracted common problems and created frameworks to think about them in a manageable way.
 Elaboration below.
+3. Great ecosystem
+   Since React is a JavaScript-based framework, you get all the perks (and liabilities) of the NPM-ecosystem.
+Since React is pretty popular, people create cooler wrappers around existing JavaScript packages.
+You can plug-and-play virtually anything.
+   Some great packages to checkout:
+   - a
+   - b
+   - c
+   - d

 ## Mapping (Classic Applications <---> React)